EvanHahn/evanhahn-dot-com/_posts/2014-07-25-express-static-deep-dive.md

 A couple of notes about this option:

-- The maximum max-age (internally called `maxMaxAge`) is 365 days.
+- The maximum max-age that Express allows is 365 days.
-- Passing a negative number will
+- Passing a negative number will just set the max-age to 0.
 - As you can see, you're passing a property called `maxage`.
-The static middleware also supports `maxAge`, too. *send*, however, doesn't support capital-A `maxAge`.
-To be safe, I'd stick with the all-lowercase `maxage`.
+The static middleware also supports `maxAge` (note the capitalization difference). *send*, however, doesn't support capital-A `maxAge`.
+To be safe, I'd stick with the all-lowercase `maxage` for consistency.

 If you're pretty sure resources won't be updated for an amount of time, I'd recommend adding a max-age to your files.
 There are asset helpers that modify the filenames so that browsers don't cache old assets; I won't cover those here, but things like [connect-assets](https://github.com/adunkman/connect-assets) can help with this.

-Personally, I find ETags to be slightly less performant but much less developer headache.
-Your call!
+Personally, I find max-age to be *slightly* less performant but much less developer headache.
+Once again: your call!

 The index
 =========

 Ugh, caching is hard.
 Let's do something easy: serving the index.

-You've undoubtedly encountered the wonderful world of `index.html` sometime in your life; when you visit a directory, it's often the case that `index.html` is served to you. *But did you know that the static middleware can change all that?* Call it shocking, call it terrifying, call it exciting; we're going to change things up.
+You've undoubtedly encountered the wonderful world of `index.html` sometime in your life; when you visit a directory, it's often the case that `index.html` is served to you. *But did you know that the static middleware can change all that?*

-By default, the static middleware (via *send*) serves up a file called `index.html`.
+By default, the static middleware (via *send*) serves up a file called `index.html` when you visit the folder's root.
 It's as if you did this:

     app.use(express.static(myStaticPath, {
       index: 'index.html'